a-little-wifi/TinySecrets/Readme.md

 ### Power rail capacity
 #### Tiny5 NM-B551:

-Overall system max. current draw is:
-- 6.75A with 135W charger, system doesnt detect higher powered supply and power straps are not set to use any additional power above it
-- 3.25A with 65W charger

-Power rail capacity:
-- 12V rail Iout is 5.5A (66W)
-- 5V rail Iout is 16A (80W)
-- 3.3V rail Iout is 14A (46.2W)
+- 12V: 5.5A(66W), 10A(120W) OCP
+- 5V: 16A(80W)
+- 3.3V: 14A(46.2W)

-The CPU ICCmax max rating is: 104A for 35W and 133A for 65W CPU.
+- CPU Core max rating is 104A for 35W and 133A for 65W

-#### Tiny6 NM-C901:
+#### Tiny6 NM-C901 & NM-C621:
-- 12V rail Iout is 10A (120W)
-- 5V rail Iout is 16A (80W)
-- 3.3V rail Iout is 14A (46.2W)
+- 12V: 10A(120W), 15A(180W) OCP (models with riser slot)
+- 12V: 2A(24W), 5.1A(61.2W) OCP (models without riser slot)
+- 5V: 16A(80W)
+- 3.3V: 14A(46.2W)
+- CPU Core max rating is 104A for 35W and 133A for 65W

+12V is shared between PCIe slot and fans

 ### PSU ID / Current limiting circuit
 #### Tiny5 NM-B551:

-Max system power is configured by ADP_ID signals (controlled by EC based on PSU detection) connecting different combinations of PR233, PR234 (30K for 65W, 14.3K for 35W) and PR235 to the current sensor limit setting pin.
-Exceeding the limit triggers prochot and throttles the CPU
+System current limit is configured by ADP_ID signals (controlled by EC based on PSU detection) connecting different combinations of PR233, PR234 (30K for 65W, 14.3K for 35W) and PR235 to the current limiter setting pin.
+Exceeding the limit triggers prochot and throttles the CPU.
 > <img src='docpics/Tiny5_psu_straps.png' width=30%/>

+Full system current limit:
+- 3.86A with 65W charger (35W models)
+- 4.03A with 65W charger (65W models)
+- 5.18A with 90W charger (35W models)
+- 5.04A with 90W charger (65W models)
+- 6.97A with 135W charger (35W & 65W  models)

+System doesnt detect higher powered supplies and current limit can't be set to allow any additional power above it, may even default to 65W limit on larger supplies (needs more research)

 ### Unpopulated / unused options
 #### Tiny5 NM-B551 VRM:
-M920X and P330 have additional VRM phase (PU404) allowing for more current draw for 65W CPU (list of elements below).
+M920X and P330 have an additional VRM phase (PU404) allowing for more current draw for 65W CPU (list of parts below).
-There are also unpopulated capacitors PC459, PC484 (in all versions) refitting which could smooth CPU power spikes.
+There are also unpopulated capacitors PC458 and PC482 (in all versions) refitting which could smooth CPU power spikes.

 <details>
-<summary> List of elements missing on m720q/m920q for additional VRM: </summary>
+<summary> List of parts to add/change on m720q/m920q for 65W config: </summary>

-TODO: double check this list, doesn't 100% match previous attempt at figuring this out
+Add:
+PU404 NCP302040MNTW G_PQFN33-19_5X5

+PL408 0.22UH_SPS-06DZIR22MEM2_32A_20%

+PC317 0.1U_0402_25V7-K
 PC424 0.1U_0402_25V7-K
 PC426 10U_1206_25V7-K
 PC427 10U_1206_25V7-K